-- 1. Climate risk is a global issue, and its impact is far-reaching, impacting the physical and macroeconomic environments in which insurers operate.
-Given the latitude of their implications and the long-term nature of said risks, climate-related risks can become a significant financial risk to insurers and, as a result, the underlying stability of the financial sector.
-Therefore, robust management of climate risk is crucial to ensuring and maintaining insurers' financial soundness, the ongoing viability of the insurance sector in general and insurers' contribution to an orderly transition to a net zero economy.
-The Bermuda Monetary Authority (Authority or BMA) is of the view that a comprehensive, long-term risk management approach sets the ground for insurers' capabilities to offer solutions for climate risk mitigation and adaptation, which gives insurers a key role in closing protection gaps. - 2.
-While climate risk impacts the entire insurance market, this guidance note outlines the Authority's expectations for commercial insurers and insurance groups (both referred to as 'insurer' hereafter) regarding their management and reporting of climate change risks.
-Specifically, the guidance focuses on corporate governance and risk management practices for climate risk in the context of Environmental, Social and Governance (ESG) risks of insurance business conducted by such insurers. - 3.
+- 1. Climate risk is a global issue, and it is far-reaching in impacting the physical and macroeconomic environments in which insurers operate.
+Given the latitude of their implications and long-term nature, climate-related risks can become a significant financial risk to insurers and, as a result, the underlying stability of the financial sector.
+Therefore, robust management of climate risk is crucial to ensuring and maintaining the financial soundness and ongoing viability of the insurance sector in general, as well as insurers' abilities to contribute to an orderly transition to a net zero economy.
+The Bermuda Monetary Authority (Authority or BMA) is of the view that a comprehensive, long-term risk management approach sets the ground for insurers' capabilities to offer solutions that support climate risk mitigation and adaptation, which gives insurers a key role in closing protection gaps. - 2.
+While climate risk impacts the entire insurance market, this Guidance Note outlines the Authority's expectations for commercial insurers and insurance groups (both referred to hereafter as 'insurer') regarding their management and reporting of climate change risks.
+Specifically, the guidance focuses on corporate governance and risk management practices for climate risk. - 3.
 Climate-related risks can impact not only insurers' underwriting activities but also their operations and investments, which can have a direct impact on the ability to satisfy policyholder obligations. - 4.
-As with other key risk areas, insurers are expected to take a proactive approach to manage and, where possible, mitigate risks associated with climate change (e.g., the increase in frequency and severity of natural catastrophe-related losses).
-While such is a more visible risk, there are expected to be other impacts from climate change on insurers' role as investors and underwriters that will have a significant bearing on the future sustainability of the insurance industry. - 5.
-Given the important role of the insurance industry in Bermuda in relation to climate risks, the Authority expects insurers to not only assess the impact of these risks on their operations but also ensure that processes and controls, which are established to mitigate and manage these risks, are appropriate to the insurance business of the insurer and are fully integrated into its operations.
-This includes its strategy and governance structure. - 6.
-This guidance note is focused on how climate change impacts risks that are transferred to insurers.
-Nevertheless, the Authority expects insurers to also specifically consider their own external impact on climate change ('double materiality') as it may also revert back and affect in short, mid or long-term their own financial performance, reputation and operations and, by extension, the financial soundness of the sector as a whole. - 7.
-The Authority acknowledges that risks resulting from climate change are still evolving and, therefore, requests for insurers to continuously evaluate their operations in light of the risks and the control mechanisms implemented to assess them, to affirm that they continue to be relevant and operate effectively.
+As with other key risk areas, insurers are expected to take a proactive approach to manage and, where possible, mitigate the risks associated with climate change (e.g., the increase in frequency and severity of natural catastrophe-related losses).
+While this is a more visible risk, the Authority also expects there to be other impacts that arise from climate change and affect insurers' roles as investors and underwriters that can have a significant bearing on the future sustainability of the insurance industry. - 5.
+Given the important role of the insurance industry in Bermuda in relation to climate risks, the Authority expects insurers to not only assess the impact of these risks on their operations.
+The Authority also expects them to ensure that the processes and controls that are established to mitigate and manage these risks are appropriate to the insurer and fully integrated into operations.
+This includes the insurer's strategy and governance structure.